teknoir/teknoir.github.io/docs/_docs/partners/avangard-innovative/device_management.md

 If red hover to see when device was last seen + error Green ok

-> A good idea is, once done with configuration, turn off the maintenance Wifi and perform this uplink verification again
-> , just to make sure the LTE setup is ok
+**Note:** A good idea is, once done with configuration, turn off the maintenance Wifi and perform this uplink verification again, just to make sure the LTE setup is ok {: .notice--warning}

 #### Create tunnel to camera
 To be able to see where the camera is pointing, picture quality and edit settings, a tunnel can be created.